Layouts and Pages

-Create your first pages and layouts, and link between them.
+Learn how to create your first pages and layouts, and link between them with the Link component.

 Next.js uses file-system based routing, meaning you can use folders and files to define routes.
 This page will guide you through how to create layouts and pages, and link between them.